iamshaynez/enterprise-site/content/docs/ultimate-guides/301-application-architecture.md

 ---
-title: "Chatper 3.1 - Enterprise Application Architecture"
+title: Chatper 3.1 - Enterprise Application Architecture
-description: "Explore the integration of IT and business strategy through Enterprise Application Architecture (EAM).
+description: Explore the integration of IT and business strategy through Enterprise Application Architecture (EAM).
 Understand the top-down approach to aligning application landscapes with business needs, how IT innovations influence business processes, and visualize complex software ecosystems.
-Discover how to map applications to business capabilities for an optimized, forward-looking enterprise IT strategy."
+Discover how to map applications to business capabilities for an optimized, forward-looking enterprise IT strategy.
-summary: "Explore the integration of IT and business strategy through Enterprise Application Architecture (EAM).
+summary: Explore the integration of IT and business strategy through Enterprise Application Architecture (EAM).
 Understand the top-down approach to aligning application landscapes with business needs, how IT innovations influence business processes, and visualize complex software ecosystems.
-Discover how to map applications to business capabilities for an optimized, forward-looking enterprise IT strategy."
+Discover how to map applications to business capabilities for an optimized, forward-looking enterprise IT strategy.
-date: 2024-01-01T16:04:48+02:00
+date: 2024-01-01 16:04:48+02:00
-lastmod: 2024-01-01T16:04:48+02:00
+lastmod: 2024-01-01 16:04:48+02:00
 draft: false
 menu:
   docs:
-    parent: ""
+    parent: ''
-    identifier: ""
+    identifier: ''
 weight: 131
 toc: true
-seo:
-  title: "Chatper 3.1 - Enterprise Application Architecture" # custom title (optional)
-  description: "Explore the integration of IT and business strategy through Enterprise Application Architecture (EAM).
-Understand the top-down approach to aligning application landscapes with business needs, how IT innovations influence business processes, and visualize complex software ecosystems.
-Discover how to map applications to business capabilities for an optimized, forward-looking enterprise IT strategy." # custom description (recommended)
-  canonical: "" # custom canonical URL (optional)
-  noindex: false # false (default) or true
+slug: chatper-31-enterprise-application-architecture
 ---

 ## Enterprise Application Architecture